- Latest Posts

 Pelosi is a strong advocate of abortion.
 She voted against the Partial-Birth Abortion Ban Act of 2003 and earlier attempts at similar bans, and voted against the criminalization of certain situations where a minor is transported across state lines for an abortion.
 She has voted in favor of lifting the ban on privately funded abortions at overseas U.S. military facilities; in favor of an amendment that would repeal a provision forbidding servicewomen and dependents from getting an abortion in overseas military hospitals; and in favor of stripping the prohibition of funding for organizations working overseas that use their own funds to provide abortion services, or engage in advocacy related to abortion services.
 She also voted in favor of the 1998 Abortion Funding Amendment, which would have allowed the use of district funds to promote abortion-related activities, but would have prohibited the use of federal funds.

 In 2008, she was rebuked by Archbishop Donald Wuerl of Washington, D.C., for being “incorrect” in comments she made to Tom Brokaw on Meet the Press concerning Church teaching on the subjects of abortion of when a human life begins.
 The archbishop’s statement quoted Pelosi as saying the church has not been able to come with a definition of when life begins.
-During the interview Pelosi said, “over the history of the church, this [what constitutes the moment of conception] is an issue of controversy.”
+During the interview Pelosi said, “over the history of the church, this is an issue of controversy.”

 In a January 25, 2009, Pelosi said that one of the reasons she supported family planning services was that they would “reduce costs to states and to the federal government.